https://www.ii.com/linkified-section-headings-in-hugo-generated-web-pages/#_why

 ) is called

-Sections 2 and 3 below describe how to automatically linkify sections headings in articles that are written in AsciiDoc and Goldmark-flavored Markdown, which are two of the markup languages that Hugo supports.
+Sections 2 and 3 below describe how to automatically linkify sections headings in articles written in AsciiDoc and Goldmark-flavored Markdown, which are two of the markup languages that Hugo supports.

-To linkify the section headings of all Hugo project articles that are written in Goldmark-flavored Markdown, you can use a Hugo Markdown render hook.
+To linkify the section headings of all Hugo project articles written in Goldmark-flavored Markdown, you can use a Hugo Markdown heading render hook (assuming you are using Hugo v0.71.0+).

-The Markdown render hook that the gohugo.io website uses is at:
+The Markdown render hook that the gohugo.io website uses is at github.com/gohugoio/gohugoioTheme/blob/master/layouts/_default/_markup/render-heading.html.
+In April 2021, this render hook looks like this:

 <h{{ .Level }} id="{{ .Anchor | safeURL }}">{{ .Text | safeHTML }} {{- if and (ge .Level 2) (le .Level 4) }}{{" " -}} <a class="header-link" href="#{{ .Anchor | safeURL }}"><svg class="fill-current o-60 hover-accent-color-light" height="22px" viewBox="0 0 24 24" width="22px" xmlns="http://www.w3.org/2000/svg"><path d="M0 0h24v24H0z" fill="none"/><path d="M3.9 12c0-1.71 1.39-3.1 3.1-3.1h4V7H7c-2.76 0-5 2.24-5 5s2.24 5 5 5h4v-1.9H7c-1.71 0-3.1-1.39-3.1-3.1zM8 13h8v-2H8v2zm9-6h-4v1.9h4c1.71 0 3.1 1.39 3.1 3.1s-1.39 3.1-3.1 3.1h-4V17h4c2.76 0 5-2.24 5-5s-2.24-5-5-5z"/></svg></a> {{- end -}} </h{{ .Level }}>